The Precision Air-Powered Projectile is

-Like many teachers, Arbor Scientific's Precision Air Powered Projectile has been a staple of my physics curriculum for almost 20 years.
-That red rocket body is iconic, recognizable in so many of our classrooms across the country.
+The Precision Air-Powered Projectile from Arbor Scientific has quickly become one of my favorite tools for teaching projectile motion.
+It’s engaging, easy to use, and launches with consistent results every single time — exactly what you want when your goal is to reinforce physics concepts instead of wrestling with faulty equipment.
 There is not a lot of equipment that I can reliably grab moments before use.
 We all have equipment that you have to take out to restring, remount, recenter or potentially even rebuild, the day before and cross your fingers it still works when the time comes.
 As the old saying goes, “If it moves, its Biology; if it stinks, its Chemistry; and if it doesn’t work, its Physics.”

 Safety & Control Features That Are Ideal For Students

-Still powered by any hand operated bike pump, the new model has a slide valve which means you can control when the rocket launches.
-This was always a variable with the old model, since we were never sure when the plastic gaskets would release and the rocket was going to launch.
+Pressurized by any hand operated bike pump, a slide valve which means you can control when the rocket launches.
+This was always a variable with other models, since the launch mechanism relied on plastic washers and could go off more unexpectedly.
 That uncertainty in student timing often meant the collected data didn’t reinforce the physics concepts I was trying to teach.
 There’s nothing like getting an incorrect answer, waving your hands and saying, “nevermind your data, just trust me, this physics is real!”

 The air is held in a tank that can be safely released by pulling the safety release pin.